UniMath/agda-unimath/src/foundation/perfect-images.lagda.md

   inverse-of-perfect-image a ρ =
     pr1 (is-perfect-image-is-fib a ρ)

-  is-sec-inverse-of-perfect-image :
+  is-section-inverse-of-perfect-image :
-    (a : A) (ρ : is-perfect-image f g a) → g (inverse-of-perfect-image a ρ) ＝ a is-sec-inverse-of-perfect-image a ρ =
+    (a : A) (ρ : is-perfect-image f g a) → g (inverse-of-perfect-image a ρ) ＝ a is-section-inverse-of-perfect-image a ρ =
     pr2 (is-perfect-image-is-fib a ρ)
 ```